When is the warmest time of year?

 Daily showers and thunderstorms are essentially the norm across the South early in the summer.

-But later in the summer, high pressure visits the southern states more frequently, which provides sunnier and drier days but vaults temperatures to the hottest values of the year.
+Later in the summer, high pressure visits the southern states more frequently, which provides sunnier and drier days but vaults temperatures to the hottest values of the year.

 Many locations from the eastern half of Texas to portions of the Southeast typically record their warmest day of the year in August.

-West Coast waits until…fall?
+West Coast waits until fall?

 Onshore winds dominate coastal areas of the western U.S. for much of the summer because of a weather pattern driven by the combination of hot interior deserts and cool air over the Pacific Ocean.
 The winds off the water often result in stubborn low clouds and fog, keeping temperatures much cooler near the coast.